jjordan777/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites are more seamless betwen devices.
+Adaptive  "adapts" to viewport but is more strict.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is when we are scaling up (min-width).
+Desktop is when we are scaling down (max-width)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it easier to calculate because 1rem = 10 pixels.
+10px is 62.5% 16px

 4. How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables and Mixins are my most favorite concepts.
+Applying these concepts in timely manner gives me the most trouble

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.